 Visual Studio Code.app to Applications.
 You can open the editor, put it in your dock, what have you.
 But we still have some work to do; you need the free

 mssql extension from the Visual Studio Code Marketplace.
 Go to Quick Open

 Hit Enter, and you should see this option available in the extensions sidebar (in addition to an earlier, pre-pre-release version you should ignore):

 Click Install, and restart VS Code.
 Next, you need to…

 You can download Docker here.
 I used the stable release, but feel free to use the beta channel and live on the edge.

 Run the DMG.
 It's pretty simple; you just drag Docker.app into your Applications folder (there's even a helpful visual guide).
 Then go to the Applications folder and double-click Docker.app.
 You'll have a series of prompts, including one to enter your administrator password to let the application fiddle with your network settings.
 Then Docker will be up in your menubar – it’s a whale, but definitely not the fail whale.

 To run SQL Server inside of a Docker container, you must have at least 3.25 GB allocated (Docker defaults to 2 GB, and if you leave this setting, SQL Server won't run).
 So click on the whale, go to Preferences, and increase the memory (I recommend 4 GB at a minimum, but if you can afford more, go for it).
 Then hit

-Let's head back to Terminal and play with getting a Docker container up and running.
-First, we need to bring down the SQL Server image from Docker Hub:
+Once you have an account and have acquired the Docker image, let's head back to Terminal and play with getting a Docker container up and running.
+You need to bring down the SQL Server image from Docker Hub: